Qualifications and shared references

-This profile defines the scope of activity of the Assistant and specifies its importance in the International trade sector.
+This profile defines the scope of activity of the Manager and specifies its importance in the International trade sector.

 This document provides details in the "description of the job profile in terms of activities and tasks" for any missions such an assistant may be assigned.
 This document describes each activity, breaks it down into tasks, lists the resources used to perform the tasks and their expected results.